coderarjob/meghaos-x86/docs/notes/ui.md

 categories: note, independent, feature
 _8th Nov 2023_

-Think of a magical world, where document's context changes automatically based on edits make in another document.
-In this world there data is not constraints of a specific file.
+Think of a magical world, where document's context changes automatically based on edits made in another document.
+In this world there data is not constrained to a specific file.

 When I started thinking on these lines, it was clear that such a system will provide several advantages, such as eliminating the need to manually update dependent documents.